Astragalus phoenix: Conservation

-Astragalus phoenix is a federally listed threatened species.
+Astragalus phoenix is a federally listed threatened species and is listed as a critically endangered and fully protected species by the State of Nevada.

 Threats to this species include the destruction of or damage to its unique habitat.
 Alterations in the hydrology of the region occur when pumping or other processes affects the flow of the springs and seeps.
 Road construction, mining operations, and agriculture reduced the plant's numbers.